BlueByteSystemsInc/PDMShell/src/MSGBOX.md

 ---
 description: Shows a Windows message box from a PDMShell command or script.
-title: MSGBOX Command | PDMShell | SOLIDWORKS PDM
+title: msgbox Command | PDMShell | SOLIDWORKS PDM
 ---
-# MSGBOX Command
+# msgbox
 ## Description
 The `msgbox` command shows a Windows message box with the specified text.